MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <a name="0x2_kiosk_ENotEnough"></a>

-For when trying to withdraw higher amount than stored.
+Trying to withdraw higher amount than stored.

 <pre><code><b>const</b> <a href="kiosk.md#0x2_kiosk_ENotEnough">ENotEnough</a>: u64 = 5;